Ryan, Iowa

 Ryan is a city in Delaware County, Iowa, United States.
 The population was 350 at the time of the 2020 census.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.43 sqmi, all land.

 History

 Ryan was platted by Arthur I. Flint, J. A. Thomas, and Andrew E. Anderson on August 28, 1888 within Adams Township.
 The city was incorporated in 1901.

 On August 12, 1974, an F4 tornado swept through Ryan, destroying much of the southern part of the community, and injuring 12 people.
 The tornado severely damaged homes as well as Great Plains Lumber Company, St. Patrick's Catholic Church, and the West Delaware grade school.
 It was estimated that the tornado caused $2.5 million in damage.

 Since the Iowa Highway 13 bypass was constructed, the city has annexed a small portion of land east of Adams Street (which follows the township line) from Hazel Green Township.

+On July 26, 2026, the not-for-profit organization Ryan Meetup held a gathering of people with the first name Ryan.
+Approximately 70 Ryans attended the event.
+It featured live music from the Ryan-fronted band Pogo Moose Incident and a ceremony to officially change the name of the World's Largest Umpire to Ryan.